SayMyName03/Veronica---Diligent/VERONICA/README.md

 ---

-Built with ❤️ for your AI assignment
+Built with ❤️ – VERONICA